 How hot is it?
-'Hotter than a fire hydrant chasing a dog,' and 85 ways to say it's hot.
+'Hotter than a fire hydrant chasing a dog,' and 85 more ways to say it's hot.

 72. Hotter than the center of a calzone.

-73. Hotter than a fur coat in Marfa (That's in Texas).
+73. Hotter than a fur coat in Marfa (that's in Texas).

 74. Hotter than the devil’s backside.